Short Take

 Jane Harper writes mystery books set in Australia.
 She mixes things up from book to book, but she has returned a few times to the character of Aaron Falk, who was featured in a few other books but most notably The Dry.

 Along the way, we learn more about the tangled relationships that develop in small towns.
 All the adult characters (save for Aaron) knew each other while growing up, and these relationships run deep.
 They can also be complicated, especially the relationship between Charlie (Kim’s ex-husband) and Rohan (Kim’s new husband).
-Mixed up with this plot is a previous death that occurred in the same location that Kim seems to have disappeared.
+Mixed up with this plot is a previous death that happened in the same location where Kim disappeared.

 The book moves back and forth in time uncovering bits and pieces of events in the past and the present.
-As things develop, life gets complicated for Aaron as he begins to get a feeling that all is not as it seems.
-Aaron also has to deal with his feelings for Gemma and questions what his future might hold.
+As things develop, life gets complicated for Aaron as he begins to suspect that all is not as it seems.
+Aaron also has to deal with his feelings for Gemma and questions about what his future might hold.

-Exiles was a super satisfying to read!
+Exiles was super satisfying to read!
 Not only do you get caught up in finding out what happened to Kim, but you also begin to get invested in Aaron and Gemma’s relationship.
 As such, this ends up feeling as personal as The Dry.
-In fact, I would recommend reading The Dry before reading this book to get a full picture of Falk, Falk and Raco’s relationship, and life in a small town.
+I would recommend reading The Dry before reading this book to get a full picture of Falk, life in a small town, and Falk and Raco’s relationship.

-The mystery aspect of the book is interesting, and the resolution was quite satisfying but also emotional.
+The mystery aspect of the book is interesting, and the resolution is quite satisfying but also emotional.
 I may have even teared up when we finally discover what happened with Kim’s disappearance.
-If you’re not familiar with Jane Harper, I highly recommend reading her books.
+If you’re unfamiliar with Jane Harper, I highly recommend reading her books.
 She’s a talented writer whose mysteries always pack an emotional punch.

 My thanks to NetGalley for an ARC of this book.